Force over Distance: What Falls Away Is Always

 The Nakai don’t shoot her.

-The room is unusually crisp and sharp and solid.
-She feels the air passing over her skin, the drag and rebound of each blink, the give of her shoes, and the smoothness of her blouse and the straps of her camisole coming over the edges of her shoulders and the weight of her hair and the sound of her steps and the breathing of the crew and the gleam of the emergency lights off the smooth surfaces that make up the mess as she walks through them.
+The room is so crisp, so sharp, so solid.
+She feels the air pass over her skin, the drag and rebound of each blink, the give of her shoes, the smoothness of her blouse, the dig of the straps of her camisole coming over the edges of her shoulders and the weight of her hair and the sound of her steps and the breathing of the crew and the gleam of the emergency lights off the tables and the walls of the mess.

-She leaves Park and James behind her to flank no one.
+She leaves Park and James to flank no one.

 She looks at Barnes and the Nakai that threatens her.